-Courses in fulfillment of Subarea B4 will develop students' mathematic/quantitative reasoning skills that can be applied in the various contexts defined by personal, civic, and professional responsibilities.
-Courses will focus on developing and demonstrating a general understanding of how practitioners and scholars collect and analyze data, build mathematical models, and/or solve problems using quantitative methods that go beyond CSU first-year student admission requirements.
+Courses in fulfillment of Subject Area 2 will develop students' mathematic/quantitative reasoning skills that can be applied in the various contexts defined by personal, civic, and professional responsibilities.
+Courses will focus on demonstrating a general understanding of how practitioners and scholars collect, analyze, and present data, build mathematical models,

-Courses in Subarea B4 shall include a prerequisite reflective only of skills and knowledge required in the course.
-In addition to traditional mathematics, courses in Subarea B4 may include computer science, personal finance, statistics or discipline-based mathematics or quantitative reasoning courses that demonstrably address the criteria above.
+Courses in Subject Area 2 shall include a prerequisite reflective only of skills and knowledge required in the course.
+In addition to traditional mathematics, courses in Subject Area 2 may include computer science, personal finance, statistics or discipline-based mathematics or quantitative reasoning courses that demonstrably address the criteria above.

-3.2.3 Area C, Arts and Humanities
+3.2.3 Subject Area 3, Arts and Humanities

-Students must complete nine units at the lower-division level and three units at the upper-division level in Area C, Arts and Humanities.
-Students must complete one lower-division course (three units) in Subarea C1, one lower-division course (three units) in Subarea C2, and one lower-division course (three units) in Subarea C3.
-Students must also complete three additional units at the upper-division level in Area C, Arts and Humanities.

-The distribution within Area C, therefore, is as follows:
+Students must complete six units at the lower-division level and three units at the upperdivision level in Subject Area 3, Arts and Humanities.
+Students must complete one lowerdivision course (three units) in Area 3A and one lower-division course (three units) in Area 3B.
+Students must also complete three additional units at the upper-division level in Subject Area 3, Arts and Humanities.
+The distribution within Subject Area 3, therefore, is as follows:

-- Subarea C1: Three units chosen from approved courses in the Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre). - Subarea C2: Three units chosen from approved courses in the Humanities (e.g. Literature, Philosophy, Languages other than English). - Subarea C3: Three additional units chosen from approved courses either in Subarea C1 or Subarea C2. - Subarea C-UD: Three units chosen from any upper-division course in Area C.
+- Area 3A: Three units chosen from approved courses in the Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre). - Area 3B: Three units chosen from approved courses in the Humanities (e.g. Literature, Philosophy, Languages other than English). - Area 3-UD: Three units chosen from any upper-division course in Subject Area 3.

-- 3.2.3.2.1 Criteria for Subareas C1, Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre) and C2, Humanities (Literature, Philosophy, Languages other than English)
+3.2.3.2.1 Criteria for Areas 3A, Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre) and 3B, Humanities (Literature, Philosophy, Languages other than English)

-Across the disciplines in Area C, students will cultivate intellect, imagination, sensibility and sensitivity.
-Activities may include participation in creative experiences; Area C, however, excludes courses that exclusively emphasize skills development. - 3.2.3.2.1.1 Criteria for Subarea C1, Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre) Courses in fulfillment of Subarea C1 will develop students' subjective as well as objective response to aesthetic experiences, as well as their understanding of the integrity of both emotional and intellectual responses.
+Across the disciplines in Subject Area 3, students will cultivate intellect, imagination, sensibility and sensitivity.
+Activities may include participation in creative experiences; Subject Area 3, however, excludes courses that exclusively emphasize skills development.

+3.2.3.2.2 Criteria for Area 3A, Arts (e.g. Arts, Cinema, Dance, Design, Film, Music, Theatre)

+Courses in fulfillment of Area 3A will develop students' subjective as well as objective response to aesthetic experiences, as well as their understanding of the integrity of both emotional and intellectual responses.
 Students will cultivate and refine their affective, cognitive, and physical faculties through aesthetic, creative experiences and the corresponding study of works of human imagination.
 In their intellectual and subjective considerations, students will develop a better understanding of the interrelationship between the self and the creative arts and the role of the arts in human culture.
-Subarea C1 includes courses in art disciplines, for instance visual art, dance, theatre, creative writing, music, cinematography, film, and design. - 3.2.3.2.1.2 Criteria for Subarea C2, Humanities (e.g. Literature, Philosophy, Languages other than English)
+Area 3A includes courses in art disciplines, for instance visual art, dance, theatre, creative writing, music, cinematography, film, and design.
+Wherever appropriate, courses may address diverse artistic traditions.

+3.2.3.2.3 Criteria for Area 3B, Humanities (e.g. Literature, Philosophy, Languages other than English)